owlsome-official/vscode-ext-backend-pack/README.md

 * `codeium.codeium`: Provides code completion and code analysis for a wide range of programming languages.
 * `davidanson.vscode-markdownlint`: Provides linting for Markdown files.
 * `dbaeumer.vscode-eslint`: Provides linting for JavaScript and TypeScript files.
-* `doggy8088.quicktype-refresh`: Provides code completion for JSON, XML, and other data formats.
 * `dunstontc.vscode-go-syntax`: Provides syntax highlighting for Go files.
 * `eamodio.gitlens`: Provides an integrated set of Git features.
 * `esbenp.prettier-vscode`: Provides code formatting for a wide range of programming languages.